MaterializeInc/materialize/doc/developer/platform/formalism.md

 The Adapter layer provides interactive transactions through the `BEGIN`, `COMMIT`, and `ROLLBACK` commands.
 There are various restrictions on these transactions, primarily because the Storage and Compute layers require you to durably write before you can read from them.
-This makes read-after-write transactions challenging.
+This makes read-after-write transactions challenging to perform efficiently, and they are not currently supported.
-Write-after-read transactions are implemented by **exclusively** performing all reads at the current timestamp and then writing at the next timestamp.
+Write-after-read transactions are implemented by performing all reads at the current timestamp and then writing at a strictly later timestamp.
+Other read-only transactions may co-occur with a write-after-read transaction (logically preceding the transaction, as its writes are only visible at its write timestamp).
-Other read-only or write-only transactions may co-occur with a write-after-read transaction, but only one write-after-read transaction may span each transition from one time to the next.
+Other write-only transactions may precede or follow a write-after-read transaction, but may not occur *between* the read and write times of that transaction.
+Multiple write-after-read transactions may not co-occur (their [read, write) half-open timestamp intervals must be disjoint).

 It is possible that multiple write-after-read transactions on disjoint collections could be made concurrent, but the technical requirements are open at the moment.